Marketcircle/AXElements/README.markdown

 ### 0.5

-- better super class choosing when creating classes at run time
-  + a close button should be the subclass of a button, but you may need to also create the button class, but in this case superclass should be the general role of the element
-    * then we can search using #kind_of instead of #is_a, though I am not convinced that this change would be beneficial
 - notifications system needs to be cleaned up
   + notification name resolution does not need to happen in the Element class, or does it?